geoffdavis/talos-gitops/.kilocode/rules/memory-bank/context.md

 - **Configuration Validation**: Implement automated checks for Flux dependency cycles
 - **Authentication Monitoring**: Implement automated monitoring and alerting for external authentik-proxy health
 - **Operational Procedures**: Update all documentation to reflect new external outpost architecture
+- **Code Quality**: Address 600+ formatting and style issues identified by pre-commit system (warnings only, not blocking)
+- **Pre-commit Maintenance**: Regular updates to hook versions and configuration refinements based on usage patterns

 ## 🎉 Major Achievement Summary